Drop in Diageo takes the fizz out of Britain's FTSE

 LONDON, April 17 (Reuters) - Britain’s benchmark equity index edged lower on Thursday, reversing the previous session’s advance, led by a drop in drinks group Diageo’s shares.

-A 3.9 percent fall from Diageo, after weakness in its Chinese market led to lower third quarter sales, knocked the most points off the index.
+A 4.5 percent fall for Diageo, after weakness in its Chinese market led to lower third quarter sales, took the most points off the index.

 “The slowdown in Asia and China is hurting a lot of these big companies, such as Diageo, which have based a lot of their future growth on these markets,” Brown Shipley fund manager John Smith said.